top of page

 Grossman breaks it down to his own either/or duality.
 Either human nature is so malleable that it can be shaped and formed in any way the State wants, like clay, or there is some innate yearning for freedom in human nature that will strive to manifest itself, no matter how malevolent the ideology.

-If this last part is the case – and Grossman does believe it is so – then a totalitarian ideology can destroy and murder and ruin and condemn people to Siberian gulags, it can do all of those things and appear invincible to those helpless souls being ground to dust, but in the end, it is still doomed because it's an abomination against our human nature’s fundamental yearning for freedom.
+If this last part is the case – and Grossman does believe it is so – then a totalitarian ideology can destroy and murder and ruin and condemn people to Siberian gulags.
+It can do all of those things and appear invincible to those helpless souls being ground to dust, but in the end, it is still doomed because it's an abomination against our human nature's fundamental yearning for freedom.
 That freedom might be suppressed but never wholly eradicated.

 He concludes, "Man's innate yearning for freedom can be suppressed but never destroyed.
 Totalitarianism cannot renounce violence.
 If it does, it perishes.
 Eternal, ceaseless violence, overt or covert, is the basis of totalitarianism.
 Man does not renounce freedom voluntarily.
 This conclusion holds out hope for our time, hope for the future."